 In February 1989, Playboy sued Brooks (and his company, Pegasus Productions) for using the company’s trademark in the title of the game, claiming, “the game hurts its image because buyers may think it was originated or sponsored by the company, which also markets videos, clothing, toys and other products under the ‘Playmate’ trademark.”

 Brooks and Playboy settled out of court in an undisclosed agreement.
-By that point, MacPlaymate had become one of the most pirated (stolen) games in early computer history.
+By then, MacPlaymate had become one of the most pirated (stolen) games in early computer history.

 In April 1990, Saenz turned MacPlaymate into a colour version on CD-ROM called Virtual Valerie under his new company, Reactor, calling the game “a sexual date on a disk” and charging $99.
 Saenz eventually moved on to publish non-erotic games like Spaceship Warlock, but none of his Reactor titles made a splash quite like the ones involving naked women.

-Reactor folded in 2000 because Saenz “got bored” and wanted to get back to fine art.
+Reactor folded in 2000 because Saenz “got bored” and wanted to return to fine art.